-This year's theme is "Wild Words."
+This year's theme was "Wild Words."
 Themes of wildness abound in the world of children’s literature, movies, and stories.
 In Maurice Sendak’s classic, Where the Wild Things Are, Max sails deep into the sea of his imagination and becomes a “wild thing”, far from society, all while being trapped in the confines of his bedroom walls.
 In Hayao Miyazaki’s beloved My Neighbor Totoro, two young girls trying to make sense of life wander in the woods and into a fantastical journey complete with friendly forest spirits who help and comfort them as they face life as grown-ups for the first time.
 And in Winnie the Pooh, a hundred acre wood comes alive with the joys, fears, play, and sadness of a community of animals and one boy who learns, gently, the ways of the world.

-We're looking for submissions that tackle some of the following questions: How, when, and where are we free to be wild?
+We looked for submissions that tackle some of the following questions: How, when, and where are we free to be wild?
 How does the wild impact us?
 Who or what is the “wild thing” in each of us?

 - Write about a wild place that means something to you, whether real or imaginary.